 If you are a fan of old quarters, you can’t just leave this small and humble corner of Dong Van Town.
 The Old Quarter is much different in comparison with Hoi An and Hanoi Old Quarters.
-If the latter old quarters are imprinted deeply with Kinh (Viet) and Chinese typical architecture, the historic Dong Van Old Quarter is differentiated by the old and unique architecture features in yin-yang titles and double walls of the houses.
-The 102 year old cafeteria of the town is almost exposed to the mountains of Dong Van karst plateau geopark in surrounding.
-To bring a nostalgic and vintage feeling, the building is decorated with red lanterns, bamboo furniture, and light color of unfired bricks.
+If the latter old quarters are imprinted deeply with Kinh (Viet) and Chinese typical architecture, the historic Dong Van Old Quarter is differentiated by the old and unique architectural features in yin-yang titles and double walls of the houses.
+The 102-year-old cafeteria of the town is almost exposed to the mountains of Dong Van karst plateau geopark in the surrounding.
+To bring a nostalgic and vintage feeling, the building is decorated with red lanterns, bamboo furniture, and light colour of unfired bricks.
 Located in Old Street near to Dong Van Market, the cafeteria has a great view of the old quarter and you can enjoy perfectly the lively nightlife of a highland town.

 - Take pictures at Tu San Chasm

-- Get a taste of Ha Giang specialties
+- Get a taste of Ha Giang specialities

-Food is something you can’t leave out when traveling to any place.
+Food is something you can’t leave out when travelling to any place.
 Ha Giang cuisine has its own highland characteristics that you won’t find anywhere else.

-- Au Tau Porridge: or bitter porridge is a specialty of Ha Giang.
-A bowl of au tau has literally everything in it from all flavors of au tau and spice leaves to the balance of rice, herbs and meat….
+- Au Tau Porridge: or bitter porridge is a speciality of Ha Giang.
+A bowl of au tau has literally everything in it from all flavours of au tau and spice leaves to the balance of rice, herbs and meat….
 This dish is also a medicine to cure sick and cold.

 - Stone Bryophyte: ethnic community in Xuan Giang has used bryophyte as a special food because of its delicious taste and benefits for health.
 Bryophyte must be fresh and cleaned by water before cooked into many dishes such as fried bryophyte, dried bryophyte or mixed with spices and grilled.

-- Dried Buffalo: this dish is famous in mountainous areas of north Vietnam in common, not only in Ha Giang.
-This dish is a specialty of Black Thai people.
+- Dried Buffalo: this dish is famous in mountainous areas of North Vietnam in common, not only in Ha Giang.
+This dish is a speciality of Black Thai people.
 Muscles of a buffalo or a cow will be cut into pieces and smoked by charcoal.
-The smell of charcoal remains with the flavors of peppers, ginger and “mac khen” – a kind of forest pepper in northwest Vietnam.
+The smell of charcoal remains with the flavours of peppers, ginger and “mac khen” – a kind of forest pepper in northwest Vietnam.

 These dishes are quite expensive in restaurants but if you are invited to eat with ethnic people, it, of course, is free.
 Dried buffalo can be found easily at markets and fairs but the price is not cheap either.

-- Tam Giac Mach flower products: not only famous for its tender and fresh beauties, Tam Giac Mach is also known for many foodstuff which can be made out of the flower.
-You can find many food-stall selling coal grilled Tam Giac Mach cake near Lung Cam cultural village, Vuong King palace, Dong Van market and Old Quarter.
+- Tam Giac Mach flower products: not only famous for its tender and fresh beauties but Tam Giac Mach is also known for many foodstuffs which can be made out of the flower.
+You can find much food-stall selling coal grilled Tam Giac Mach cake near Lung Cam cultural village, Vuong King palace, Dong Van market and Old Quarter.
 Tam Giac Mach flower is also used to make wine, cookies and soft cake….

 - Stay overnight in an ethnic village